 A rollover into your new company’s 401(k) plan may be the easiest option for you.
 You’ll keep all the money in one place, and you may be able to access some professional advice as part of your new plan, too.
 So a rollover to a new 401(k) is a winner for convenience.
 It’s also a winner from a tax perspective because you won’t incur any new taxes as long as you transfer to the same type of 401(k) at your new employer.

 In addition, having all your money in a 401(k) protects you from the pro-rata rule.
 This rule could really trip you up and limit the effectiveness of a backdoor Roth IRA, which is a useful strategy if you earn too much to contribute directly to a Roth IRA.

-One downside, however, is that your new plan may not have particularly attractive investment choices, for example, offering expensive funds.
+One downside, however, is that your new plan may have unattractive investment choices, for example, expensive funds.
 So you’ll want to consider your investment options, too.

 2. Rollover into a traditional IRA

 A rollover into a traditional IRA is another strong choice, because you’ll still enjoy substantial tax benefits.
 You’ll be able to defer taxes on any gains, and you can continue to add to your IRA, up to $6,500 annually (in 2023) and enjoy the tax breaks on any income you stash there.